 How much time do I need to dedicate to the program?

 The full program is 24 weeks long.
-You will spend 2 weeks preparing your coding fundamentals in the Firehose Intro and 22 weeks in our core program.
+You will spend time preparing your coding fundamentals in the Firehose Prep Course and 22 weeks in our core program.

 We ask all students to dedicate a minimum of 20 hours per week to the program.
 That said, some of our students dedicate 40 or more hours per week to the program and not a single student has run out of exciting new things to learn and challenges to tackle.